 After all, according to the media narrative, it was the forgotten men and women in the Rust Belt and the Midwest who swung the balance in the 2016 presidential election.

-Now, you should know that I am not making a value judgment here.
+Now, before you start writing hate mail or troll me on Twitter, know that I am not making a value judgment here.
 Red states are neither inferior nor superior to blue states.
 Both have their very own idiosyncratic challenges.

 Red and blue states are very different — economically speaking